The Declaration of Exit

 IV.
 Forking as Political Action

-When systems fail, we do not capture them—we fork them.
-When rules become misaligned, we do not argue—we exit and instantiate alternatives.
+When systems fail, we fork them instead of trying to capture them.
+When rules become misaligned, we exit and instantiate alternatives instead of arguing inside the old frame.

 Forking is politics without rulers.